 |Total Yardage||997 yds|

-The par 3 course is the perfect place for any golfer.
+The Short Course is the perfect place for any golfer.
 The holes range anywhere from 72 yards to 142 yards, while still showings signs of a Tom Doak design.
 Kids love being able to come out and enjoy our short course while learning the game of golf.
 Likewise, adults can enjoy the par 3 whether they are new to golf and just getting comfortable with the game, or they are an avid golfer who is looking to practice their short game and enjoy a leisurely afternoon of practice.
-The par 3 truly encompasses our vision for CommonGround to be "a place for all and all the game teaches."
+The Short Course truly encompasses our vision for CommonGround to be "a place for all and all the game teaches."

 Community Putting Green

 Officially open and ready for play!
 The Community Putting Green is to be solely used for putting.

 Over 350 yards long, the double-ended driving range provides the ideal area to practice any facet of the long game.
 The front end of the driving range accommodates over 50 players at a time, while the back end of the range is reserved for instructional and programming purposes.
 With wall to wall grass, players never have to worry about practicing off of mats at CommonGround.

 The short game practice facility consists of a large putting green and a separate green devoted strictly to chipping, pitching, and bunker play.
 Conveniently located near the first tee, players should never have an excuse for being late to the tee!